netdisco/netdisco/.github/issue_template.md

-for github issues it really helps if you include the relevant config parts in a codeblock (code fencing) see the "code" subject on https://guides.github.com/features/mastering-markdown/ for that) this should preserve spaces in the issue tracker and make troubleshooting quicker -->
+for github issues it really helps if you include the relevant config parts in a codeblock (code fencing) see the "code" subject on https://guides.github.com/features/mastering-markdown/ for that) this should preserve spaces in the issue tracker and make troubleshooting quicker

+the more info you can provide, the easier it is for us the help you, so please fill out as many of the items below as possible.
+-->